MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

-A `SimulationDriver` has several states, which are needed in order for the SimulationModule to know whats happens.
+A `SimulationDriver` has several states, which are needed in order for the SimulationModule to know what happens.
 After the system has booted, the driver is in the state `Idle`.
 Is a product arriving, the cell sends a `ReadyToWork` and the driver changes its state to `Requested`.
 During production the state is `Executing` and afterward it changes back to `Idle`.

 ![States of a SimulationDriver](./chapter-2/SimulationStates.png)